Nats rout Yankees 11-4 on late homers and 3 errors

 Trea Turner hit a go-ahead single and Harrison, batting .325 on the season, drove a 1-0 fastball into the left-field stands for a 7-3 lead.

+“We got presented with more opportunities to drive guys in today and we got it done,” Harrison said.
+“It was exciting to have one of these games and to have one of those innings as well.”

-Kyle Schwarber hit a run-scoring single off Luis Cessa and shortstop Gleyber Torres allowed Yan Gomes’ grounder to bounced past his glove for a run-scoring error.
+Kyle Schwarber hit a run-scoring single off Luis Cessa, and shortstop Gleyber Torres allowed Yan Gomes’ grounder to bounce past his glove for a run-scoring error.

 Juan Soto, making his first start after missing 10 games with a strained shoulder, added a two-run homer against Cessa in the ninth.